Office 2016 for Windows Released!

 - Excel 2016 now includes integrated publishing to Power BI and new modern chart types to help you make the most of your data.

-- The most recently used documents list allows you to pick up right where you left off, traveling with you across your devices, whether you are working in Office Online, in the Office Mobile apps, or in the Office 2016 desktop apps.
+- The most recently used documents list allows you to pick up where you left off, travel with you across your devices, work in Office Online, in the Office Mobile apps, or the Office 2016 desktop apps.